View of a river between mountains, with a haze over the picture. Panorama Route

 Final thoughts: crafting your perfect break from safari

 A trip to Kruger does not have to be safari all day, every day.
 In fact, depending on your interests, energy levels and tolerance for both early mornings and uneven surfaces, it may be all the better for a bit of variety.
 One day you can be looking out over Blyde River Canyon, the next drifting along the river on a boat or deciding, for reasons known only to yourself, that a quad bike is an excellent idea.
-That is part of what makes this region so appealing: there is enough here to shape the trip around the kind of holiday you actually want, rather than the one you feel you ought to have.

 Safari may be the headline act, but the supporting programme is stronger than you might expect.